philipsdoctor/DST/README.md

     (fn [{name :name}] (str "Hello " name))

+An extra $ character can be used as an escape, example

+    (generate-template "Hello $${name}")

-The ' character can be used as an escape, example (generate-template "Hello '${name}") will generate a function that takes an empty map and returns "Hello ${name}".
+will generate a function that takes an empty map and returns "Hello ${name}".

 ## License